read-write-web/banana-wiki/Scripting-with-Ammonite.md

 $ sudo curl -L -o /usr/local/bin/amm https://git.io/vQEhd && sudo chmod +x /usr/local/bin/amm && amm
 ```

-   but check the latest on [their excellently documented web site](http://ammonite.io/#Ammonite-Shell) - (and update this wiki).
+   but check the latest on [their excellently documented web site](http://ammonite.io/#Ammonite-Shell) - (and update this wiki if there is a change).

-   For Windows Users check [Ammonite issue 119](https://github.com/lihaoyi/Ammonite/issues/119) and please report any success to us on the gitter channel and if possible a pointer to a howto for it.
-There are reports that it works well with the latest versions of [Windows 10 Subsystem for Linux](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux) that supports Ubuntu 16.04.
+   For Windows Users we have found that it works well with the latest versions of [Windows 10 Subsystem for Linux](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux) that supports Ubuntu 16.04 as of the 4th July 2017.
+(Otherwise check out [Ammonite issue 119](https://github.com/lihaoyi/Ammonite/issues/119))

 2) start Ammonite